BofA Securities lifts CSX Corporation [CSX] price estimate. Who else is bullish?

-CSX Corporation [NASDAQ: CSX] price plunged by -0.55 percent to reach at -$0.17.
+CSX Corporation [NASDAQ: CSX] gained 1.98% or 0.6 points to close at $30.87 with a heavy trading volume of 13790656 shares.
 The company report on August 8, 2023 at 2:00 PM that CSX Chief Financial Officer to Address Deutsche Bank Transportation Conference.

 This address will be broadcast live via webcast at http://investors.csx.com.
 A replay will be available following the conclusion of this event.
 This announcement, as well as additional financial information, is available on the company’s website at http://investors.csx.com.